Zilvaro/digitalz-adenblog/README.md

 ### Content

 * Website content was written by the developer.
-* Example questions and replies were taken from [Stack Overflow](https://stackoverflow.com/)-
+* Example images & some quotes were taken from [Aden Wellness](https://adenwell.com/)-

 ### Media